-Random community testing is "generally used to monitor for an occurrence, such as an infectious disease outbreak, in a population or community, or to characterize the occurrence once detected, such as looking at the incidence and prevalence of the occurrence," per the FDA.
-The UO is providing COVID-19 testing Monday through Thursday to students who live in the residence halls, with at least one student in each room tested weekly.
-In addition, we encourage the campus community to participate in widespread testing through our voluntary COVID-19 testing for students and employees, offered four days a week.
+3. Random community testing - "generally used to monitor for an occurrence, such as an infectious disease outbreak, in a population or community, or to characterize the occurrence once detected, such as looking at the incidence and prevalence of the occurrence," per FDA.